nkuegler/r2_processing/README.md

 - need to adjust `path_db` in `t2_calc_b1corr_t2fit.py`
 - for the 3T data, autodmri does not work well.
 Therefore you have to manually draw noise masks.
+    - The results of the 3T denoising may be slightly wrong as the manually drawn noise maps could include small parts of the GRAPPA-introduced aliasing artifacts.
+The noise in these masks may not be independent and identically distributed (i.i.d.)
+Gaussian noise with zero mean.
+As the MP-PCA denoising compares the empirical eigenvalue spectrum of the data with the theoretical Marchenko-Pastur distribution, which is derived under the model of Gaussian noise, the provided data may contradict the key assumption of the denoising method.

 The GNLC call script must find the files matching the pattern.
 Therefore, this is run after the denoising job is finished.
 An intermediate bridge job (one for MESE and one for AFI) is started that depends on the successful completion of the denoising job, and submits the two corresponding GNLC scripts with pre-defined job IDs.
 The last step (T2 fitting) depends on the pre-defined job IDs which are assigned to the GNLC jobs.